-Public notice shall be provided as to the vacancy of constituent group and at-large representatives.
-Applications for ensuing terms for vacant seats shall be submitted to the sanctuary superintendent or his/her designee (e.g., advisory council coordinator or other appropriate site staff), as defined in the Federal Register notice for a particular recruitment.
+Recruitment and appointment of non-governmental council members shall follow the process outlined in the National Marine Sanctuary Advisory Council Implementation Handbook.
+Public notice shall be provided regarding vacancies of constituent group and at-large seats.
+Applications for ensuing terms for vacant seats shall be submitted directly to the sanctuary superintendent or their designee (e.g., advisory council coordinator or other appropriate site staff).
 Copies of all applications and nominations for each seat will be submitted by the sanctuary superintendent to the preliminary review panel to obtain recommendations on selections.
-Any council member that has a conflict of interest (e.g., financial, personal, self-nomination, etc.) shall recuse him/herself from making a recommendation for the vacant seat.
+Any preliminary review panel member that has a conflict of interest (e.g., financial, personal, self-nomination, etc.) shall recuse him/herself from making a recommendation for the vacant seat.
 Selection from among those recommended by the panel, or from among other applicants or nominees, shall be made by the sanctuary superintendent with the approval of the director.
 The sanctuary superintendent may choose to re-advertise the vacant seat(s) if adequate candidates are not available after the first recruitment process.
-In all cases, submission of written statements of particular interest, qualifications, and experience shall be requested.
+In all cases, submission of written statements of interest, qualifications, and experience shall be requested.
 Guidelines for applying shall be supplied at the appropriate time.